 Of Germany’s political foundations, the Friedrich-Ebert-Stiftung, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.

 Within the European Union, Germany is one of Ecuador’s most important trading partners.
-German exports to Ecuador in 2019 were worth 494 million US dollars, its imports from Ecuador 598 million US dollars.
+Germany exported goods worth 454 million euro to Ecuador and imported goods worth 431 million euro from Ecuador in 2019.

 Since 1977, Quito has been home to a German-Ecuadorian Chamber of Industry and Commerce.
 As well as its Embassy, Ecuador maintains an Institute for Export and Investment Promotion (PRO ECUADOR) in Germany and has had a Consulate General in Hamburg since 1993.
 The Multiparty Trade Agreement between Ecuador and the European Union, which entered into force on 1 January 2017, has given economic relations considerable momentum.

 Germany is one of Ecuador’s largest bilateral donors of development cooperation.
 The most recent bilateral intergovernmental negotiations on development cooperation were held virtually in November 2020.
 The pledges in 2020 totalled 72.2 million euro.
-The priority areas of German-Ecuadorian cooperation are protection of the environment/natural resources, peace and societal cohesion, climate and energy and sustainable urban development.
+The priority areas of German-Ecuadorian cooperation are the environment and natural resources, peace and societal cohesion, as well as climate and energy including the sphere sustainable urban development.

 The main intermediaries in cultural exchange between Germany and Ecuador are the Humboldt-Gesellschaft/Goethe-Zentrum in Quito, the German-Ecuadorian Cultural Centre in Guayaquil and the German schools in Quito, Guayaquil and Cuenca.